Avoid These Common French Drain Mistakes

 2. Incorrect Slope

 A French drain relies on gravity to move water away from your property.
 Therefore, ensuring the trench has the correct slope is vital.
 An insufficient slope can lead to water pooling in the drain rather than flowing away.
 The general rule of thumb is to have a slope of at least 1% (1 inch drop per 8 feet) to ensure proper drainage.
 Using a level and measuring the slope during installation can help avoid this common mistake.
+For properties with challenging terrain or limited space, you might need to adjust the slope or consider installing a sump pump to assist in water movement if gravity alone isn’t enough.

 3. Inadequate Gravel and Filter Fabric Usage